On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Introduction

+Given an assembly $A$ and a direction $\vec{d}$, our goal is to decide whether there is a connected partition $S \subset A$ in direction $\vec{d}$.
+We refer to this problem as \textsc{Planar Partitioning into Connected Subassemblies using a Single Translation (PPCST)}.

-\paragraph{Contribution.} We show that two-handed assembly partitioning with the connectedness requirement is NP-complete even when restricted to a single translation and each part in the assembly is a unit square.
-This setting is considerably more constrained than the previously most restricted NP-complete variant of the problem by Kavraki and Kolountzakis.
-In their construction, the assembly has non-convex polygons, and the number of translations required to partition it (i.e., to have the two subassemblies arbitrarily far away) is linear in the number of parts.
-We reduce \textit{Monotone Planar 3-SAT}~\cite{DBLP:conf/cocoon/BergK10}, which is known to be NP-complete, to our problem.
+Our first result is that \textsc{PPCST} is NP-complete even for the special case when $A$ is a set of unit-grid squares, i.e., $A$ is polyomino-shaped (see Section~\ref{sec:hardness-assembly} for a precise definition).
+Our setting is considerably more constrained than the previously most restricted NP-complete variant of the problem, which was studied by Kavraki and Kolountzakis~\cite{kavraki1995partitioning}.
+In their construction, the assembly has non-convex polygons, and the number of translations required to partition it (i.e., to bring the two subassemblies arbitrarily far apart) is linear in the number of parts.
+We reduce \textsc{Monotone Planar 3-SAT}\footnote{The problem is also known as \textsc{Planar Monotone 3-SAT}.}~\cite{DBLP:conf/cocoon/BergK10}, which is known to be NP-complete, to our problem.
 Our proof works in three stages.
-First, we show in Section~\ref{sec:sat} that a restricted version of Monotone Planar 3-SAT, in which there is a total ordering of variables and each clause with three literals has two adjacent variables, is also NP-complete; we believe that this result is of independent interest.
-We refer to the latter problem as \textit{\newsat} (\newsatshort).
-The second stage, presented in Section~\ref{sec:hardness-assembly}, reduces the latter problem to the assembly partitioning problem.
+First, we show in Section~\ref{sec:sat} that a restricted version of \textsc{Monotone Planar 3-SAT}, in which there is a total ordering of variables and each clause with three literals has two adjacent variables, is also NP-complete; we believe that this result is of independent interest.\footnote{The new SAT version was independently used to resolve several long-standing open problems in Tile Self-Assembly~\cite{DBLP:conf/icalp/CaballeroGSW22}.} We refer to the latter problem as \textsc{\newsat} (\newsatshort).
+The second stage, presented in Section~\ref{sec:hardness-assembly}, reduces the latter problem to the connected-assembly-partitioning problem.
 In Section~\ref{ssec:polygon-construction} we present the reduction for the case in which each part of the assembly is a rectilinear polygon.
-Then, in Section~\ref{subsec:square-construction} we adapt this construction to the case in which each part is a grid-aligned unit square.
+Then, in Section~\ref{subsec:square-construction}, we adapt this construction to the case in which each part is a \gridsq{}.

+Our second result is an $O(N(n+\log N)+2^k n^2)$-time algorithm to determine whether a connected partition with $k$ polygons (i.e., $|S|=k$) exists; if so, the algorithm reports the subassembly (Section~\ref{sec:FPT}).
+Here $n=|A|$ and $N$ is the total number of vertices in $A$.
+From the robotic application perspective, targeting a small $k$ can be advantageous as the subassembly needs to be grasped and moved.
+Such manipulations become harder as the number of parts in the subassembly grows.
+In particular, our algorithm shows that the \textsc{PPCST} problem is fixed-parameter tractable (FPT)~\cite{DBLP:books/sp/CyganFKLMPPS15} in the size of the partition.
+We remark that there has been considerable interest in fine-grained algorithm design for geometric problems; see, e.g.,~\cite{DBLP:conf/compgeom/AgrawalKL0Z20,DBLP:journals/talg/CabelloGKMR11,DBLP:conf/compgeom/EibenL20,DBLP:journals/comgeo/GiannopoulosKRW13} and the references therein.